sivanaikk/iudx-acl-apd/src/test/resources/README.md

 - To know more about Postman environments, refer : [postman environments](https://learning.postman.com/docs/sending-requests/managing-environments/)
 - The **CURRENT VALUE** of the variable could be changed

-### While running the integration tests manually
-- The policies that are `ACTIVE` could be deleted using the GET /policies and DELETE /policies API so that the access requests would not throw 4xx response